MAR-ARIF/SQL-Deployment-Manager---Console-Version/README.txt

 4. Copy-paste sample schemas or SQL scripts when asked for custom schema or script or You can use your own custom script but make sure the syntax is same.

 ---
+###Explanation of Changes from Component 010/1 Design

+During the implementation of this assignment, I made a small number of changes to the original class names and method structures that were proposed in the design document for component 010/1.
+These changes were necessary to ensure that the final Java application followed best coding practices, improved clarity, and worked effectively in a console-based environment.
+The reasons for these deviations are listed below:

+1. Improved Naming Consistency:
+Some class and method names from the original diagrams were adjusted to follow standard Java naming conventions.
+This includes using CamelCase for class names and lowerCamelCase for method names.
+These changes improve readability and align the project with common OOP standards.

+2. Simplification for Console-Based Implementation:
+The original design included elements that were more suitable for a GUI or a more complex system.
+Since this assignment requires a console-only application, certain names and functions were simplified to better match the required interaction style.

+3. Avoiding Redundancy and Improving Structure:
+A few methods and attributes were renamed or reorganised to avoid duplication and to make the code more modular.
+These adjustments help maintain clean structure and make the program easier to test and understand.

+4. Practical Adjustments During Development:
+While implementing the system, some class responsibilities became clearer.
+Minor changes were made to ensure each class had a single, well-defined purpose.
+These changes improve overall cohesion and maintainability

 ## ✅ Conclusion